When it comes to your home’s heating and cooling system, you know that replacing it can be expensive.

 Your heating and cooling system has filters that require changing or cleaning every so often.
 The jobs of these filters are to trap harmful debris and allergens throughout your ventilation system.

-It’s a good idea to change these filters every 90 days so that your system works efficiently.
+It’s a good idea to change these filters every 90 days, at least, so that your system works efficiently and to prevent system failure.

 If you don’t change your filters, they will become clogged.
 This will make it difficult for the heating and cooling system to push air through your ventilation pipes.